SYKM

 Alex Cooper: Assistant District Attorney in New York City, by Linda Fairstein

-Detective Constable Ben Cooper: trying to fill his police sergeant father’s shoes, and new partner, Diane Fry, recently transferred to Edendale’s force, in the Peak District in England, by Stephen Booth
+Ben Cooper: detective constable trying to fill his police sergeant father’s shoes, and new partner, Diane Fry, recently transferred to Edendale’s force, in the Peak District in England, by Stephen Booth

 Den Cooper: determined policeman in Devon, England, by Rebecca Tope